UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionUserSubscriptionDetailReq.md

 NewUnibeeApiMerchantSubscriptionUserSubscriptionDetailReqWithDefaults instantiates a new UnibeeApiMerchantSubscriptionUserSubscriptionDetailReq object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetExternalUserId

+`func (o *UnibeeApiMerchantSubscriptionUserSubscriptionDetailReq) GetExternalUserId() string`

+GetExternalUserId returns the ExternalUserId field if non-nil, zero value otherwise.

+### GetExternalUserIdOk

+`func (o *UnibeeApiMerchantSubscriptionUserSubscriptionDetailReq) GetExternalUserIdOk() (*string, bool)`

+GetExternalUserIdOk returns a tuple with the ExternalUserId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalUserId

+`func (o *UnibeeApiMerchantSubscriptionUserSubscriptionDetailReq) SetExternalUserId(v string)`

+SetExternalUserId sets ExternalUserId field to given value.

+### HasExternalUserId

+`func (o *UnibeeApiMerchantSubscriptionUserSubscriptionDetailReq) HasExternalUserId() bool`

+HasExternalUserId returns a boolean if a field has been set.

 ### GetUserId